hsutter/cppfront/README.md

 For a list of papers and conference talks that have come from this work, see below.

-I started writing this cppfront compiler in mid-2021 as another step to prototype all the parts together as a whole as originally intended, now includeing the alternative 'syntax 2' for C++ that enables their full designs including otherwise-breaking changes.
+I started writing this cppfront compiler in mid-2021 as another step to prototype all the parts together as a whole as originally intended, now including the alternative 'syntax 2' for C++ that enables their full designs including otherwise-breaking changes.
 This step is to let me try out the full set of coordinated improvements in one place, and free of concerns about breaking any existing code.

 ## What's different?